Birth for Humankind

 • Continuous support during labour and birth.

-• At least two postnatal visits.
+• Up to two postnatal visits.

 Extended postnatal support includes: